 This was an opportunity open only to TRAA members.

-Ryan Simard was the lucky winner of a draw to spend an entire day on the Thames River or the Grand River learning to fly fish from Ian James, a world class guide and instructor!
+Rick Ornato is the new winner of a draw to spend an entire day on the Thames River or the Grand River learning to fly fish from Ian James, a world class guide and instructor!
 If you throw in that he's a sought-after speaker, teaches a course on fly fishing environmentalism at Fanshawe College and is a bestselling author, Ryan's day on the water has the possibility of becoming an event.
 We don't think Ryan's ever cast a fly before but no problem, Ian will have him casting well enough to catch fish within half an hour.

 If you still want that one day on the river with Ian, go out Ian's Website to check out his page on guiding.

-On behalf of Ryan and the rest of the TRAA, thank you Ian!
+On behalf of Rick and the rest of the TRAA, thank you Ian!

 A special "Thank You" goes out to Ryan Simard for donating this prize back for the second drawing.